floooh/floooh.github.io/_posts/2018-06-17-handles-vs-pointers.md

 data items are processed and relationships between data items than a general memory allocator.
-This allows the system to optimize memory allocations, perform additional validation checks when creating and destroying items, and arrange items in memory for making best use of the data cache.
+This allows the system to optimize memory allocations, perform additional validation checks when creating and destroying items, and arrange items in memory for making best use of the CPU's data caches.

 A good example for this 'system domain knowledge' is the destruction of rendering resource objects with modern 3D APIs: a resource object can not